-The first step to protect your air conditioning unit from damage this winter is it make sure the thermostat is set to the “off” position inside the home.
-Next, you’ll want to make sure the outside of the unit is also shut off in case some accidently turn the thermostat to “cool.”
+The first step to protect your air conditioning unit from the damage this winter is it make sure the thermostat is set to the “off” position inside the home.
+Next, you’ll want to make sure the outside of the unit is also shut off in case some accidentally turn the thermostat to “cool.”

 Mounted on the outside of the house next to the unit, you will find a plastic or metal circuit box.
 Open it.
 If you see is a circuit breaker in the form of a switch, move it to the “off” position.
-If you see a circuit breaker that appears to have a handle, grab the handle and pull the breaker, turn it over, and place in back into the slot.
+If you see a circuit breaker that appears to have a handle, grab the handle and pull the breaker, turn it over, and place it back into the slot.

 Clean and Wash the Unit.